 Ending the demand: we've achieved a lot together

 Virgin Holidays agreed to stop selling holidays to marine parks that take whales or dolphin from the wild.

-Thomas Cook has dropped 'attractions' that don’t meet minimum welfare standards.
+Before it folded, Thomas Cook dropped 'attractions' that didn’t meet minimum welfare standards.

 TripAdvisor will no longer sell tickets to facilities offering contact with captive, wild or endangered whales or dolphins.